dsmurl/the-system-controller-4/README.md

 This is the working code of the system controller V4 build for grass roots industrial systems management.

-# Install the code on a BeagleBone Black and get the site running
+# Install the code on a BeagleBone Black and get the application running

 To ssh in, plug in BeagleBone via USB and then: